 Example 4: gNB is expected to only transmit reference signals (e.g., CSI-RS for measurement).

-The study will focus on UE behavior when at any point in time the cell activates a single DTX/DRX configuration.
+As cell traffic may vary, multiple sets of Cell DTX / DRX configurations on UE transmission / reception behavior (i.e. Cell DTX/DRX mode) can be configured in RRC, and L1 / L2 signaling is used to activate / switch among different sets of configurations.
+Cell DTX mode and Cell DRX mode can be achieved by two sets of RRC configurations for UE behavior (i.e. one set of RRC configuration to allow only DL and the other set to allow only UL).
+The study will focus on UE behavior when at any point in time the cell activates a single DTX/DRX configuration per MAC entity.

-Editor's note: FFS if multiple sets of Cell DRX/DTX configuration are allowed.

-The Cell DTX mode/configuration can also be indicated to the UE via dynamic L1/L2 signalling.
+One-shot Cell DTX/DRX mode/configuration can also be indicated to the UE via dynamic L1/L2 signalling.
+As illustrated in Figure.6.1.1-2, the RRC configuration include length of inactive duration.